webix-hub/docs/data/api/ui.filemanager_onbeforemodechange_event.md

 onBeforeModeChange
 =============

-@todo:
-	check

 @short:
-	fires before the mode of viewing files is changed on clicking [the Modes button](file_manager/configuration.md#modes)
+	fires before the mode of viewing files is changed on clicking the <a href="file_manager/configuration.md#modes">Modes button</a>

 @params: